Assistance for Victims of the Route 91 Harvest Music Festival Shooting in Las Vegas

 All victim assistance funded through individual charitable contributions will be handled through the Las Vegas Victims’ Fund, which is being administered by the National Compassion Fund.
 Please visit the following links for additional information and to complete the contact form.
 As soon as information is available regarding eligibility and distribution of the charitable donations that have been collected for victims, an e-mail will be sent to everyone who has signed up for National Compassion Fund information alerts.

-The FBI will make every effort to connect individuals who attended the Route 91 Harvest Music Festival with belongings recovered at the venue following the shooting.
+The FBI and its partners are making every effort to connect individuals who attended the Route 91 Harvest Music Festival with belongings recovered at the venue following the incident on October 1, 2017.

 We understand that some of these items may be very important to you.
-We have contracted a company to sort, catalog, and photograph each item that was recovered and has yet to be associated and/or returned to the rightful owner.
-Due to the large volume of items left behind, this process could take many months.
-Once the online catalogue is ready for viewing, you will be provided instructions on how to access the online catalogue and identify and claim your belongings.
+We have worked with a company to professionally clean, catalog, and photograph each item that was recovered and has yet to be associated and/or returned to the rightful owner.
+Due to the large volume of items left behind, this process has taken many months to complete.

-Please note that while the FBI collected numerous belongings found at the venue, we believe there are many others that were not recovered.
+Please note that while the FBI collected numerous belongings found at the venue, we believe there are many others that were not recovered and are not in FBI possession.
+Lawn chairs, straw hats, and vendor giveaways will not be returned.
+In addition, perishable items including medications, cosmetics, and food items that cannot be properly cleaned will also not be returned.
+We apologize for any inconvenience.

-If you need additional information, please e-mail the Victim Services Division at LVFestivalAssist@fbi.gov.
-Please note that this e-mail is for victims of the Route 91 Harvest Music Festival shooting, not for tips or leads.
+If you need additional information, please e-mail the FBI’s Victim Services Division at LVFestivalAssist@fbi.gov.
+Please note that this e-mail is for victims of the Route 91 Harvest Music Festival shooting only.
+This website should not be used to submit tips or leads.
+We appreciate your cooperation.

 - Trauma Intervention Program: Las Vegas Community Resource Guide